formdatacom/formdata-docs/docs/form-descriptors/syntax.md

 ## Overall structure

 Form descriptors (called `.fd` in short) are consisted of blocks.
-Block can describe content or form fields.
-Full list of block types can be found [here](blocks.md) Each block begins with `type` followed by a block type, then lists its properties.
+Blocks can describe either content or form fields.
+Full list of block types can be found [here](blocks.md).
+Each block begins with `type` followed by a block type, then lists its properties.

 ```